Hanyu0118/IS3107_letsgo/README.md

 Dashboard portal: https://

 ## Pipeline Instruction
-- Place folder inside **Pipeline** folder into airflow/dags in you local device
+- Place all folders inside **Pipeline** into airflow/dags in you local device
 - Start the virtual environment and run the pipeline